-- our current expectations and anticipated results of operations; - our expectations regarding the initiation, timing, progress and results of our research and development programs and preclinical studies, including our expectations that we will submit an Investigational New Drug application, or IND, for BEAM-102 for the treatment of sickle cell disease in the second half of 2022, that we will initiate IND-enabling studies for BEAM-301 for the treatment Glycogen Storage Disease Type IA (R83C mutation) in the second half of 2022, that we will nominate an additional in vivo liver development candidate during 2022, and that we do not expect to nominate a second CAR-T development candidate in 2022 and anticipate that we will provide further updates in 2023; - our expectations regarding the initiation, timing, progress and results of our clinical trials, including our Phase 1/2 clinical trial designed to assess the safety and efficacy of BEAM-101 for the treatment of sickle cell disease, which we refer to as our BEACON-101 trial; - our expectations related to the clinical hold on BEAM-201, including the communication plans and timing of the U.S. Food and Drug Administration, or FDA, and our plans and expectations for discussions with the FDA and the outcomes from the discussions; - our ability to develop and maintain a sustainable portfolio of product candidates; - our ability to develop life-long, curative, precision genetic medicines for patients through base editing; - our ability to create a hub for partnering with other companies; - · our plans for preclinical studies for product candidates in our pipeline; - our ability to advance any product candidates that we may develop and successfully complete any clinical trials or preclinical studies, including the manufacture of any such product candidates; - our ability to pursue a broad suite of clinically validated delivery modalities; - our expectations regarding our ability to generate additional novel lipid nanoparticles that we believe could accelerate novel nonviral delivery of gene editing or other nucleic acid payloads to tissues beyond the liver and our ability to expand the reach of our programs, including as a result of our acquisition of Guide Therapeutics, Inc., or Guide; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - developments related to our competitors and our industry; - the expected timing, progress and success of our collaborations with third parties, including any future payments we may receive under our collaboration and license agreements, and our ability to identify and enter into future license agreements and collaborations; - developments related to base editing technologies; - our ability to successfully develop our delivery modalities and obtain and maintain approval for our product candidates; - our ability to successfully establish and maintain a commercial-scale current Good Manufacturing Practice, or cGMP, manufacturing facility and our expectations that this facility will be operational in the first quarter of 2023; - · regulatory developments in the United States and foreign countries; - our ability to attract and retain key scientific and management personnel; - our expectations regarding the strategic and other potential benefits of our acquisition of Guide; and - the impact of the coronavirus disease of 2019, or COVID-19, pandemic on our business.
+- our current expectations and anticipated results of operations; - our expectations regarding the initiation, timing, progress and results of our research and development programs and preclinical studies; - our expectations regarding the initiation, timing, progress and results of our clinical trials, including our expectation that we will enroll the first patient in our Phase 1/2 clinical trial designed to assess the safety and efficacy of BEAM-101 for the treatment of sickle cell disease, which we refer to as our BEACON trial, in 2022; - our ability to develop and maintain a sustainable portfolio of product candidates; - our ability to develop life-long, curative, precision genetic medicines for patients through base editing; - our ability to create a hub for partnering with other companies; - our plans for preclinical studies for product candidates in our pipeline; - our ability to advance any product candidates that we may develop and successfully complete any clinical trials or preclinical studies, including the manufacture of any such product candidates; - our ability to pursue a broad suite of clinically validated delivery modalities; - our expectations regarding our ability to generate additional novel lipid nanoparticles that we believe could accelerate novel nonviral delivery of gene editing or other nucleic acid payloads to tissues beyond the liver and our ability to expand the reach of our programs, including as a result of our acquisition of Guide Therapeutics, Inc., or Guide; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - developments related to our competitors and our industry; - the expected timing, progress and success of our collaborations with third parties, including any future payments we may receive under our collaboration and license agreements, and our ability to identify and enter into future license agreements and collaborations; - developments related to base editing technologies; - our ability to successfully develop our delivery modalities and obtain and maintain approval for our product candidates; - our ability to successfully establish and maintain a commercial-scale current Good Manufacturing Practice, or cGMP, manufacturing facility and our expectations that this facility will be operational in the first quarter of 2023; - regulatory developments in the United States and foreign countries; - our ability to attract and retain key scientific and management personnel; - our expectations regarding the strategic and other potential benefits of our acquisition of Guide; and - the impact of the coronavirus disease of 2019, or COVID-19, pandemic on our business.

 All of these statements are subject to known and unknown important risks, uncertainties and other factors that may cause our actual results, performance or achievements, market trends, or industry results to differ materially from those expressed or implied by such forward-looking statements.
 Therefore, any statements contained herein that are not statements of historical fact may be forward-looking statements and should be evaluated as such.
-Without limiting the foregoing, the words "anticipate," "expect," "suggest," "plan," "believe," "intend," "project," "forecast," "estimates," "targets," "projections," "should," "could," "would," "may," "might," "will," and the negative thereof and similar words and expressions are intended to identify forward-looking statements.
+Without limiting the foregoing, the words "anticipate," "expect," "suggest," "plan," "believe," "intend," "project," "forecast," "estimates," "targets," "projections," "should," "would," "may," "might," "will," and the negative thereof and similar words and expressions are intended to identify forward-looking statements.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described in "Risk Factors" in Part II, Item 1A of this report and "Risk Factors Summary" and "Risk Factors" in Part I, Item 1A. of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, or the 2021 Form 10-K. Unless legally required, we assume no obligation to update any such forward-looking information to reflect actual results or changes in the factors affecting such forward-looking information.